d-uzlov/k8s-homelab/k8s-core/docs/kubeadm-4-maintenance.md

 # if something is broken, and you can't connect from node to cluster, you can edit kubelet locally
 sudo nano /var/lib/kubelet/config.yaml

+# kubelet configuration does not have extraArgs option
+# but you can edit local environment file with extra args
+sudo nano /etc/default/kubelet
+sudo cat /etc/default/kubelet

 # apply new config
 sudo systemctl restart kubelet sudo systemctl status kubelet --no-pager

-# you can also manually add extra args to kubelet
-sudo nano /etc/default/kubelet
-sudo cat /etc/default/kubelet

 ```